-Studies say parents struggle to feel happy when their kids are adolescents.
+Studies say parents’ happiness is a real struggle when their kids are adolescents.

 Sonja Lyubomirsky, a psychology professor at the University of California Riverside, says parents experience the most negative emotions when children are under five and when they become teenagers.
 A 2009 study in the Journal of Marriage and Family found that marital satisfaction decreased when a couple’s children became adolescents.